seanbao/mnemonas/docs/docker-deployment.en.md

 make docker-check
 ```

 This target builds `mnemonas:latest`, then runs `scripts/docker-smoke.sh` with a temporary `127.0.0.1` port and checks `/health` plus the frontend root page.
+When a command argument or `MNEMONAS_DOCKER_SMOKE_IMAGE` overrides the smoke-test image, the image reference must be non-empty, must not start with `-`, and must not contain whitespace or control characters.
 When `MNEMONAS_DOCKER_SMOKE_HOST` overrides the published host, it only accepts dotted-quad `127.0.0.0/8` loopback IPv4 addresses.

 Build base images can be overridden for private caches or regional mirrors: